 Explain FIVE ways in which a business can avoid this.

-(b) Summarise FIVE steps of sustaining organisational effectiveness.
+(5 marks) Summarise FIVE steps of sustaining organisational effectiveness.
+(5 marks)

 (c) The matrix structure is a type of organisational structure that combines functional departments with project or product teams, creating a dual reporting system.